Timing of the Affirmative Asylum Application Process

 Under the expedited removal timeline, the immigration judge will issue a decision on your application within approximately 180 days after your case is referred to the immigration court.
 If you accept the expedited schedule, the immigration judge will likely schedule the individual merits hearing (at which you will present your case) at least 14 days after your master calendar hearing.

-It is extremely important that you are fully prepared for your individual merits hearing.
-An expedited hearing date might not give you enough time to present your asylum case as well as possible.
-If you feel that you will need more time to prepare, you can decline the expedited hearing.
-If you waive your right to an expedited hearing, your individual merits hearing might be scheduled more than two to three years after your case was referred to the immigration court.
+If you feel that you will need more time to prepare, you can decline or waive your right to the expedited hearing.
+In that case, your individual merits hearing might be scheduled more than two to three years into the future.

 How Timing of Asylum Application Affects Eligibility for Employment Authorization